RickStrahl/MarkdownMonster/SampleDocuments/DocFx.md

 > Objects are closer *than they appear*.
 Move away.

 > [!INFO]
 > This a test of the emergency broadcast system.
 This is only a test.
+Github doesn't recognize this.

 # Include another document's content